What You Need to Know

 DO YOU PIERCE UNDER 18 YEARS OLD?

 Yes, with parental consent form we pierce lobe ears from a young age and all upper piercing from 16 years old.
 For ear, nose, and navel we recommended waiting 16 years old as the body change and a piercing is for life.
-Come for a free consult and talk but we'll refuse to pierce without seeing a parent or legal guardian in person.
+You are welcome to come for a free consult and talk, change jewellery but we'll refuse to pierce without seeing a parent or legal guardian in person or in video call.

 WHAT SHOULD BRING?